steph45607/Eth_Scan/TCP full open scan/README.md

 Once you have finished configuring the devices in your testbed, save the project.
 Then, click on the "Play" button to start the simulation.
 This will open a terminal for each device

 ### Connect Devices & Configure Devices
+Configuration of the test bed:
+1. Allow the router to connect to the internet by adding the 192.168.122.1 route to it
+2. Confirm by attempting to ping 1.1.1.1
+3. Assign an ip address to the first kali Linux CLI in eth0: in our example 192.168.10.2
+4. Assign an ip address to the second kali Linux CLI in eth0: in our example 192.168.20.2
+5. Allow these subnets into the router by adding them to its ip table
+6. Make sure this work by pinging the 192.168.10.1 from CLI 1 and 192.168.20.1 from CLI 2
+7. Add 192.168.15.1  as a default gateway via dev eth0 in CLI 2 and add 192.168.10.1  as a default gateway via dev eth0
+8. Now to allow the internet to send back a reply, you need to add the subnets into your host machine
+9. So now if your network firewall allows it, you should be able to ping the internet